 I just gave you a little introduction of two major stock exchanges of India.
 Bombay Stock Exchange and National Stock Exchange Commonly known as BSE and NSE respectively.
 So you might be asking, what is a stock exchange?

-Stock exchange is a place where all of the buying or selling of a stock happens.
-It not just offer stocks but also other money market instruments such as bonds, Mutual funds, Contracts (FNO) and other securities.
+A stock exchange is a place where all of the buying or selling of stock happens.
+It not just offers stocks but also other money market instruments such as bonds, Mutual funds, Contracts (FNO), and other securities.

 Even though BSE and NSE are two separate exchanges but both of them work in the same manner like operation timings holidays, settlement and margin rules.
 This all is not just a coincidence.
 Because there is a board named Securities and Exchange Board of India known as SEBI.

 SEBI makes all these rules and regulations for all the exchanges operating in India, for the safety and security of investors.
 So that every investor or trader can invest freely and securely.

 There are many benefits of a stock market.
 First of all it allows private companies to raise capital by offering company stocks and bonds in the free float market.
 By going public, the performance of a company is always under the radar and public makes sure that stock price of a company is always priced right.